-The following schedule reflects CPT's financial assets as of the date of July 31, 2018 reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of the date of the Statement of Financial Position.
+The following schedule reflects CPT's financial assets as of July 31, 2019 reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of the date of the statement of financial position.
 Amounts not available include endowment fund earnings retained in the endowment fund that could be drawn upon if the governing board approves that action.

 (In thousands)

-Cash and cash equivalents \$ 241
+Cash and cash equivalents \$ 312

-Accounts receivable 34
+Accounts receivable 22

-Contributions receivable 49
+Contributions receivable 30

+Investments 100

-Endowment fund investments 114
+Endowment fund investments 117

-Total financial assets, at year end 438
+Total financial assets, at year end 581

 Less those unavailable for general expenditures within one year, due to:

 Donor-imposed restrictions:

 Endowment (93)

-Restricted by donor with time or purpose restrictions (114)
+Restricted by donor with time or purpose restrictions (94)

-Financial assets available to meet cash needs for general expenditures within one year \$ 231
+Financial assets available to meet cash needs for general expenditures within one year \$ 394

 CPT is substantially supported by contributions with donor restrictions.
 Because a donor's restriction requires resources to be used in a particular manner or in a future period, CPT must maintain sufficient resources to meet those responsibilities to its donors.
-Thus, financial assets may not be available for general expenditure within one year.
 As part of CPT's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
 CPT's sole member NASBA supports CPT activities as part of its strategic mission and commitment to high ethical standards in matters of accounting and business leadership.
 In the past, NASBA's board has approved amounts in excess of its annual funding to assist CPT in meeting its short-term cash needs.
 In the event of an unanticipated liquidity need, it is likely that NASBA would provide financial support to assist CPT in meeting those needs.